-According the U.S. Department of Transportation, “Each year, 24 percent of weather-related vehicle crashes occur on snowy, slushy or icy pavement and 15 percent happen during snowfall or sleet.”
+So you want to venture out in the snow and not crash?
+Follow these simple tips, and you should be able to arrive safely or know when not to travel.
+According to the U.S. Department of Transportation, “Each year, 24 percent of weather-related vehicle crashes occur on snowy, slushy or icy pavement and 15 percent happen during snowfall or sleet.”

-Follow these tips to avoid a crash in the snow this winter:
+The Maryland car accident lawyers at Rice, Murtha & Psoras discuss tips to avoid a crash in the snow this winter.

 The Boys Scouts have been chanting this mantra for years; “BE PREPARED.”
 That means, before you leave the house, make sure you have the tools you may need if you break down in the snow.
 Check these items off your life before you head out in the snow and ice: